Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Tampa Bay and its opponents have combined to put up more than 53.5 points in six of 12 games this season.

-- Buffalo's games have gone over 53.5 points in five of 13 chances this season.
+- Tampa Bay's games this season have gone over 54 points six of 12 times.

-- The two teams combine to average 59.4 points per game, 5.9 more than the total in this contest.

-- These two squads combine to allow 38.8 points per game, 14.7 fewer than this contest's over/under.

 Buccaneers stats and trends